kostanzhoglo/sample_website/README.md

 ##### Heading 5?
 Is this for real?
 5 hash marks seems excessive

 [Marcus Aurelius](https://en.wikipedia.org/wiki/Marcus_Aurelius), pretty smart for almost 2000 years ago!

+###### This is a heading 6.
+I actually wonder what it looks like.

+[World War II](https://en.wikipedia.org/wiki/Military_history_of_the_United_States_during_World_War_II) was a long time ago.
+The United States worked together as a nation to defeat the Nazi regime.
+Some people in the United States today think America would be better off supporting those horrible ideals.
+What happened?